Pozanicline

 Pozanicline (INN, codenamed ABT-089) is a drug developed by Abbott, that has nootropic and neuroprotective effects.
 Animal studies suggested it useful for the treatment of ADHD and subsequent human trials have shown ABT-089 to be effective for this application.
 It binds with high affinity subtype-selective to the α4β2 nicotinic acetylcholine receptors and has partial agonism to the α6β2 subtype, but not the α7 and α3β4 subtypes familiar to nicotine.
-It has particularly low tendency to cause side effects compared to other drugs in the class, making it an exciting candidate for clinical development.
+It has particularly low tendency to cause side effects compared to other drugs in the class.